 Also known as pakoras, bhajias are little fritters that are the perfect quick party snack.
 You can make them with any vegetable you like, such as cauliflower or potato.
-Bengal gram flour and spices are mixed with water into a dough which coats the vegetables before frying spoonfuls to a crisp, golden brown.
+Bengal gram flour and spices are mixed with water into a dough that coats the vegetables before frying them to a crisp, golden brown.

 08 of 12

 These potato patties (vada) in a bun (pav) are a terrific snack to serve your vegetarian guests, but no matter their diet, everyone will be gobbling up these little sandwiches.
 Mashed potato is seasoned with ginger and garlic pastes, green chilis, fried mustard seeds, curry leaves, and turmeric and formed into patties that are then coated in flour and deep-fried.
 Pav buns are dressed with chutney and filled with a crispy potato patty for a satisfying hand-held treat.Continue to 9 of 12 below.

 09 of 12

 Vegetable pan rolls may take time to make, but the result is well worth the effort.
 You will find that your guests (and you!) will have trouble eating just one!
 A pancake made from flour, eggs, milk, and water is filled with a mixture of potatoes, peas, and tomatoes, along with a variety of spices, rolled up and fried until golden brown.
 Delicious served either hot or room temperature with chutney on the side for dipping.

 11 of 12

 Delicious khasta kachori is a popular snack in Northern and Central India.
 Khasta means "crispy" and that is exactly what these pastries are.
 A flour and ghee pastry is formed into a circle and filled with a seasoned lentil mixture; the dough is pinched into a purse and then deep-fried.
 Serve with chutney for dipping.